Virtual Accounting

 Conclusion

 TCS on the sale of goods under Section 206C(1H) was a fairly complex compliance requirement for businesses and accountants.
-While the provision caused more administrative work than anticipated, it also led companies to enhance their record-keeping and reporting accuracy during the period it was applicable.
+While the provision caused more administrative work than anticipated, it also led companies to enhance their record keeping and reporting accuracy during the period it was applicable.

 FAQ on TCS on Sale of Goods

-1. Is TCS on sale of goods applicable in 2025–26?
+1. Is TCS on sale of goods applicable in FY 2025–26?

-No. TCS on sale of goods under Section 206C(1H) has been removed from 1 April 2025 (FY 2025–26 onward).
+No. TCS on sale of goods under Section 206C(1H) has been fully removed from 1 April 2025 (FY 2025–26 onward).
+Businesses no longer need to collect TCS on receipts above ₹50 lakh.
+TCS under this section was applicable only up to 31 March 2025.
+(2026 update)

 2. Why was TCS on sale of goods removed?